adriennefranke/django-local-test/README.md

 > -> pip install -e path/to/django

-Additionally, you can add this to your `requirements.txt` and then use `pip install requirements.txt`:
+Additionally, you can add this to your `requirements.txt` and then use `pip install -r requirements.txt`:

 > -> echo "-e ../django" >> requirements.txt